It’s safe to say that there isn’t a better way to facilitate sales than LinkedIn:

 Delegate the dirty work to a dedicated tool.
 After all, that’s what they exist for.

-NetHunt’s LinkedIn Integration is one of the best tools for automating LinkedIn lead generation as it has a variety of features that can make your life easier.
+NetHunt’s CRM integration with LinkedIn is one of the best tools for automating LinkedIn lead generation as it has a variety of features that can make your life easier.

 First of all, NetHunt shows you whether or not the profile you’ve encountered is already in your system.
 If the icon is grey, it means the lead hasn’t been captured yet and you should work your NetHunt magic ASAP!